ministryofjustice/staff-identity-idam-entra-infra/README.md

 Ability to create and manage Application Registrations in code.
 For a detailed overview see the [Application Registration Runbook](./docs/runbooks/application_registration.md).

+### Application Roles and Access Packages for Authorisation

+Ability to manage your users access via App Roles and Access Packages.
+For a detailed overview see the [App Roles Runbook](./docs/runbooks/app_roles.md).

 ### Administrator Access Packages

 Ability to create and manage Administrator Access Packages in code.
 For a detailed overview see the [Application Registration Runbook](./docs/runbooks/admin-access-package.md).